apache/arrow-site/_posts/2023-03-01-nanoarrow.md

 -->

 The Apache Arrow team is pleased to announce the 0.1.0 release of Apache Arrow nanoarrow.
-This initial release covers 63 resolved issues from 7 contributors.
+This initial release covers 31 resolved issues from 6 contributors.

 ## Release Highlights

 This initial release includes the following:

 - A [C library](#using-nanoarrow-in-c) bundled as two files (nanoarrow.c
-  and nanoarrow.h)
+  and nanoarrow.h).
-- An [R package](#using-nanoarrow-in-c-r-and-python) providing bindings for users of the R programming language
+- An [R package](#using-nanoarrow-in-c-r-and-python) providing bindings for users of the R programming language.

 ## Why nanoarrow?